woocommerce/woocommerce-gateway-stripe/readme.txt

 * Tweak - Redirect to the settings tab after an account is connected
 * Tweak - Prompt message when navigating out Stripe settings with unsaved changes
 * Tweak - Show toast when payment methods list is updated with new payment methods.
 * Fix - JS error on checkout when Boleto method was not active
+* Fix - Fixed bug that show "Use new payment method" on pay order page when there were no saved card was.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).